 First alcoholic drink you ever had and tell us about the first time you got drunk.

 The first memory of alcohol I have was drinking Colt 45; one dollar for 40 ounces of sweet malty nectar was a no brainer.
 The first time I got drunk, I think I was 15 and I don’t remember much.
 Definitely malt liquor and a gas mask was involved.
 A friend of mine passed out on the couch, peed himself, then rolled off and smashed his face on the floor, knocking his front teeth out.
-I watched all this through a gas masked filled with marijuana smoke while clutching a bottle of malt liquor.
+I watched all this through a gas masked filled with marijuana smoke, like the one emitted from the cheapest marijuana seeds, while clutching a bottle of malt liquor.
 I laughed til I threw up.
 Literally.

 What ingredient are you most excited about right now?